morioka/tiny-openai-whisper-api/README.md

 - LLM registration ...
 OK
 - audio file transcription ...
 NG
-  - only open:gpt-4o-audio-preview is supported for file transcription on dify-0.12.1?
   - dify-0.12.1 doesn't pass an user prompot which contains audio file (data) to this tiny-openai-whisper-api server.
-    - Probably on dify-0.12.1, "native (audio) file processing capabilities" is available only for openai:gpt-4o-audio-preview.
+  - probably on dify-0.12.1, "native (audio) file processing capabilities" is available only for openai:gpt-4o-audio-preview.
 How can we give these feature to openai-compatible LLMs?

 ## TODO